Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Skiing and snowboarding are exhilarating activities and great workouts.
+Skiing and snowboarding are thrilling activities and great workouts.
 Both sports are excellent cardiovascular exercises that strengthen the heart.
 Because they are also weight-bearing exercises, they strengthen your bones as they tone your muscles.

-Once you're fit and know the basics--and even after you're an expert--you still need to take certain precautions to stay safe on your skis or snowboard.
+Once you're fit and know the basics — and even after you're an expert — you still need to take certain precautions to stay safe on your skis or snowboard.
 Follow these guidelines to get the most out of your winter workout and have more fun on the slopes:

 Pay attention.
-Keep a close eye on the trail, stay on course--and on courses designed for your skill level.
+Keep a close eye on the trail, stay on course and on courses designed for your skill level.
 Be on the lookout for dangerous ice and avoid it whenever possible.
 Always know the snow conditions before you ski or snowboard.
 If you are unsure of the conditions, check with the local Ski Patrol.
 Know and follow the rules of the ski resort.

 Stay hydrated.
 Drink plenty of fluids when you're on the slopes all day, but avoid alcohol.
-In addition to eating a nourishing breakfast and lunch, you might want to pack healthy snack bars in a parka pocket.
+In addition to eating a healthy breakfast and lunch, you might want to pack healthy snack bars in a parka pocket.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2016 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR